 Communication between each port may bypass the FIFO via two mailbox registers.
 The mailbox registers' width matches the selected Port B bus width.
-Each mailbox register has a flag (MBF1 and MBF2) to signal when new mail has been stored.
+Each mailbox register has a flag ($\overline{\text{MBF1}}$ and $\overline{\text{MBF2}}$) to signal when new mail has been stored.

 Two kinds of reset are available on these FIFOs: Reset and Partial Reset.
-Reset initializes the read and write pointers to the first location of the memory array and selects serial flag programming, parallel flag programming, or one of five possible default flag offset settings, 8, 16, 64, 256 or 1,024.
+Reset initializes the read and write pointers to the first location of the memory array and selects serial flag programming, parallel flag programming, or one of three possible default flag offset settings, 8, 16 or 64.